zegabr/magic/README.md

 ### be aware:
 Using some of the scripts will overrides your ~/.vimrc file or your gedit setup

-**Recommended** to run scripts from outside m/
+**Important**: Scripts work if you run from outside m/

 ### content:
 a.sh -> maybe usefull aliases

-gitclone.sh -> handy script to clone repos via https. (run anywhere `gitclone github-user/github-repo`)
+clonegithub.sh -> handy script to clone repos via https. (run anywhere `gitclone github-user/github-repo` after copying it for home folder and running a.sh)

 g.sh -> gedit setup